Granola-Team/mina-indexer/README.md

 ## About the development environment

 This repository uses Nix Flakes as a development environment and build system.
-You can install Nix [here](https://nixos.org/download.html) Sand you can visit [this page](https://nixos.wiki/wiki/Flakes) for instructions on enabling Nix Flakes on your system.
+You can install Nix [here](https://nixos.org/download.html) and you can visit [this page](https://nixos.wiki/wiki/Flakes) for instructions on enabling Nix Flakes on your system.
 Apart from Nix, there are no external dependencies for this project!

 ## Building the Project